 The rash that can accompany Lyme disease called Erythema Migrans (EM) should be taken seriously by doctors.
 Treatment during this stage is critical to avoid long term infection & possible progression to chronic Lyme disease which is much harder to cure.
 Blood tests done at this early stage will prove negative until roughly 4 weeks after infection so prompt treatment is vital.
 The rash occurs in 50% or less of Lyme diseases cases.

-But how would I know what a rash looks like?
+What does a rash looks like?

 Below are some good sites that reveal pictures of rashes.
 As you can see, the rash can be small, it can be large, it can be spread or contained in a bull’s eye ring, it can be brown or red, it can even develop slowly or recur sometime after the bite.
 It may not even be at the site of the bite or may go unnoticed under hair.